 Charismatic, quirky, soulful and insightful are some of the words that have been used to describe the unique artistry of one of China’s foremost female solo artists, Dingwei.

-2016/17 looks set to be an exciting new phase in Dingwei’s journey, with new collaborations lining up with Suzanne Vega and Nick Gavrilov from Placebo, live shows throughout the UK and China and be-yond, as well as writing for further major movie and TV projects in Beijing.
+In 2016/17 Dingwei continued her journey, with new collaborations lining up with Suzanne Vega and Nick Gavrilov from Placebo, live shows throughout the UK and China and beyond, as well as writing for further major movie and TV projects in Beijing.